dwf/rescued-scipy-wiki/BaseArray/Application.rst

 #format rst

-Preparing the interface was part of a [`http://code.google.com/soc`_ Google Summer Of Code 2006] project ([`http://wiki.python.org/moin/SummerOfCode`_ list of PSF projects]) by KarolLangner_ - *Base multidimensional array type for Python core*.
+Preparing the interface was part of a `Google Summer Of Code 2006 <http://code.google.com/soc>`_ project (`list of PSF projects <http://wiki.python.org/moin/SummerOfCode>`_) by KarolLangner_ - *Base multidimensional array type for Python core*.
 The project was not successfull, and is not being currently worked on.
-A proposed revision of the buffer protocol in Python, however, is outlined in [`http://svn.scipy.org/svn/numpy/trunk/numpy/doc/pep_buffer.txt`_ a PEP by Travis Oliphant].
+A proposed revision of the buffer protocol in Python, however, is outlined in `a PEP by Travis Oliphant <http://svn.scipy.org/svn/numpy/trunk/numpy/doc/pep_buffer.txt>`_.

 **Proposal title**: Base multidimensional array type for Python core